inxs-378/Stoic-Stuff/README.md

 # Stoic-Stuff

-#this program is stoic solved
+#this program is stoic solved for any problem, just answer the question and get a solution